vacp2p/rfc/content/docs/rfcs/70/README.md

 Applications SHOULD use `PrivateMessage` to encode handshake messages.

+Each encrypted MLS message carries a "generation" number which is a per-sender incrementing counter.
+If a group member observes a gap in the generation sequence for a sender, then they know that they have missed a message from that sender.

 ## Nodes contents
 The nodes of a ratchet tree contain several types of data: